Carrier 59SC5A Error Code Continuous OFF: No Power / Control Failure

 Common Causes

-How to Fix It: Check Power Supply and Door Safety Switch
+How to Fix It: Check the Circuit Breaker and Power Switch

 What You'll Need